PPE manufacturers discuss new technology, customer concerns and what’s on the horizon in their field.

 What PPE trends are happening now, what challenges are your customers reaching out to you with, and what technological innovations are here or on the horizon?

 “The most important factor is still choosing the right PPE for the job.
 An ongoing problem across all industries is that too many injury victims were not wearing the PPE supplied by their employer.
-The vast majority of reasons why people don’t wear PPE can, however, be easily addressed through good product design, the right materials, matchin
+The vast majority of reasons why people don’t wear PPE can, however, be easily addressed through good product design, the right materials, matching

 Eighty-two buildings have failed a new fire safety test set up in the wake of the Grenfell Tower fire, ministers say.